cotyembry/notes/README.md

     git add -A
     git commit -m "committing the changes to the master branch that were done and pushed in the submodule repo" git push origin master #or whatever the branch and remote names are for the repo

+to update the submodule you can do:

+        git submodule update
+if your submodules have nested submodules, add the recursive option:

+        git submodule update --recursive
+Init and update are separate for a good reason.
+You may want to have an alternate repository to store changes to you submodule.

+if you still have issues you might need to do more

+i had to delete .gitmodules then `git rm --cached ./.gitmodules` after doing the steps you listed then did git submodule add https://urlto.git and it cloned the submodule into my parent repo

-see the following if needing to update a submodule:
+for more info see the following if needing to update a submodule:

     https://stackoverflow.com/questions/11420701/git-submodule-is-returning-blank